guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

-In the Update Container screen, scroll to the bottom and select _Add another Path, Port, Variable, Label, or Device._ In the _Add Configuration_ menu, set the _Config Type_ to device, because the device is located in `/dev`, which means it is a device.
+In the Update Container screen, scroll to the bottom and select _Add another Path, Port, Variable, Label, or Device._ In the _Add Configuration_ menu, set the _Config Type_ to _Device_, because the device is located in `/dev`, which means it is a device.
 Add the path listed in CoolerControl, and name the device accordingly.

 <p align="center">
   <img